vale981/website/site/content/posts/subfigures-in-revtex.md

 \newcounter{subfigure}
 ```

-Now there comes the meat!
 The `multifig` environment resets the
 subfigure counter[^fn:1], and redefines the `\thesubfigure` macro to
 display references to the subfigure as `[Figure Number] ([figure
 sublabel])`.
 The environment temporarily increases the Figure counter